Jarell Broxton: Baltimore Ravens

 After going undrafted in 2015, Broxton signed with the Baltimore Ravens on May 5, 2016.
 He was waived at the end of pre-season, but signed a practice roster agreement on September 5, 2016.
 He did not dress for a game in 2016 and signed a futures contract on January 1, 2017.
 However, he was released on August 31, 2017.

 Baltimore Brigade

 Broxton played for the Baltimore Brigade of the Arena Football League in 2019.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On February 5, 2020, Broxton signed with the Winnipeg Blue Bombers.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.

 BC Lions

 Broxton signed with the BC Lions.
 He made his CFL debut on August 28, 2021, against the Ottawa Redblacks, but suffered a torn bicep injury which ended his season.
 After rehabbing the injury, he returned to play in week 19 of the 2022 season, where he played and started in the final three games of the regular season.
 He also played and started in both of the team's playoff games that year.

 In 2023, Broxton became a regular starter where he played and started in 17 regular season games at left tackle.
 At season's end, he was named the team's nominee for Most Outstanding Offensive Lineman.

 On September 18, 2025, Broxton was placed on the Lions' 1-game injured list.
 He rejoined the active roster on September 25, 2025.
 On October 3, 2025, Broxton was again placed on the Lions' 1-game injured list.
 He rejoined the active roster on October 16, 2025.